PsyVita/RapidAmente-TelemeTuna/README.md

 **Node-RED can't connect to the database (local setup).**
 You almost certainly still have the host/port set to `postgresdb:5432`.
 Locally it must be `localhost:5433`, with the user/password/database matching your `.env`.
 See [Step 6](#step-6--fix-the-database-connection-the-important-change).

+**Teammates can't open the dashboards from their device.**
+Check they're using the host computer's IP (not `localhost`), that both devices are on the **same subnet** (same Wi-Fi network/hotspot), and that the host's firewall allows incoming connections on ports 3001 / 1881 / 5051.
+For the cloud setup, use the cloud server's public IP and make sure those ports are open in the cloud firewall/security group.

 **Port already in use.**
 Something else on your machine is using 5433, 1881, 1883, or 3001.
 Stop that program, or change the published port in `infrastructure/docker-compose.yaml`.